nkhil/portfolio/content/projects/02_stts/index.md

 ```
 ### Here are my logical steps:

-1. Concatenate each status code with 'https://httpstatuses.com/', for eg: 'https://httpstatuses.com/200',
+1. Concatenate each status code with 'https://httpstatuses.com/' (for eg: 'https://httpstatuses.com/200')
 2. Make a GET request to get all the HTML from that page back
-3. Get the first block with class name 'code', then get the first h1 as well as the first p tag within that block, store it in an object.
+3. Find the right text using cheerio's selectors

 **_Note_**: [Here's](https://github.com/nkhil/stts/blob/master/src/dataFetcher/index.js) the web scraping code.

-This is the shape of the object:
+This is the shape of the result object:

 ```json
 {